The federal government has shut down — at least for a few days. Here’s what could be affected

 “In a time when aviation safety is under heightened public concern, a government shutdown would significantly add to the distractions our members must manage on the job every day,” Nick Daniels, the union’s president, said.

-During the most recent shutdown, the Federal Aviation Administration mandated flight reductions at 40 airports amid air traffic controller shortages.
+During the most recent shutdown, the FAA mandated flight reductions at 40 airports amid air traffic controller shortages.
 That resulted in thousands of flight delays and hundreds of cancellations nationwide on an almost a daily basis.

 Is USPS affected by the government shutdown?